cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 Security is fundamentally a risk management process that seeks to identify and address risks posed to a system.
 The iterative and perpetual hardening of systems will mitigate, reduce, or transfer risk depending on component's or organization risk profiles and tolerances.
 The predisposing concepts of hardening, while legacy at their core, can still be applied to a security forward team by evaluating components and their make up against minimal, yet flexible, functionality.
 For instance, as teams determine an updated base image, considerations for additional ports, permissions, and packages added with an update should be reviewed and either accepted, altered, or restricted.

 In contrast, compliance standards form principles of controls to ascertain or create requirements definitions by which systems are assessed against.
-The outcomes of the assessment are binary (pass or fail) but may contain Type 1 or Type 2 errors and should be evaluated as the result of tests from a CI/CD pipeline, akin to the results of any testing in a pipeline.
+The outcomes of the assessment are binary (pass or fail) but may contain Type 1 (false positive) or Type 2 (false negative) errors and should be evaluated as the result of tests from a CI/CD pipeline, akin to the results of any testing in a pipeline.
 Thus, compliance and security assurance are complementary processes but are not interchangeable.
 A compliant system is not guaranteed to be secure, nor a secure system guaranteed to be compliant.

 ## Threat Modeling